hytromo/postgres_transaction_cheatsheet/README.md

 Now the value will have the expected value of 3

+*Note*: You can use `SKIP LOCKED` in order to add a virtual `WHERE locked = false` and skip the locked rows from being selected and you being blocked, if you don't want that.

 ### #S2 - Different transaction isolation levels
 Can solve all the problems.
 Generally, while the isolation levels can solve #P1 and #P2, they do so in a less elegant way (aborting transactions), so **#P1 and #P2 should best be solved with row-level locks (#S1) and not with different isolation levels**.